CodeByPrakash/MRS-AI/README.md

 <h2>📚 Project Overview</h2>
 <p>
-  Welcome to the <strong>Disease Prediction System</strong>!
+  Welcome to the <strong>AI based Healthcare System</strong>!
 This project uses a machine learning model to predict possible diseases based on the symptoms entered by the user.
 The application leverages a Support Vector Classifier (SVC) to make predictions and provide additional information such as disease description, Wikipedia summary, precautions, medications, diet plans, and recommended workouts. 🌟
 </p>

 <h2>⚙️ Features</h2>